elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/optional-chaining.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> It should get used with the intent to handle object properties that are already known to be optional.
+  <div><strong>Interview Response:</strong> We should use the option chaining operator with the intent to handle object properties that are already known to be optional.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Short Circuit results in a false response.<br /><br />